solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 can refine and adapt the number of clusters  based on the requirements of any  downstream task, but let's use this result for the moment.

 With this, we can  associate each color with its cluster id so we can generate  the reduced palettes.
-Now, lets learn a vector representation from each element in the reduced palettes, i.e., a dense vector for each cluster id.
+Now, let's learn a vector representation from each element in the reduced palettes, i.e., a dense vector for each cluster id.
 We want to exploit the co-occurrence of the colors in the palettes making a direct analogy as how words co occur in a set of sentences.
 In that sense we can train the reduced palettes in the same way sentences are used in CBOW: